2. Certifications and Other Proposal Information

 2.3.1 52.222-37 Employment Reports on Special Disabled Veterans, Veterans of the Vietnam-Era and Other Eligible Veterans

-Offerors must complete the Firm Certifications section of the Proposal Submissions Electronic Handbook, answering Yes or No to certifications as applicable.
+Offerors must complete the Firm and Proposal Certifications section in the Electronic Handbook, answering Yes or No to certifications as applicable.

 If the Contracting Officer believes that the business may not meet certain eligibility requirements at the time of award, they are required to file a size protest with the U.S. Small Business Administration (SBA), who will determine eligibility.
 At that time, SBA will request further clarification and supporting documentation in order to assist in the eligibility determination.
 Additionally, the Contracting Officer may request further clarification and supporting documentation regarding eligibility to determine whether a referral to SBA is required.

 The following NASA clauses are necessary to implement restrictions in NASA appropriations.
 Offerors must comply with these clauses to be eligible for award.

 1852.203-71 Requirement to Inform Employees of Whistleblower Rights (Aug 14)